Making the most of your locality

 - the local ingredients/components they use in their products/services

-And this works in the B2B sector as much as it does with consumers.
+It works just as much in the B2B sector as it does with consumers.
 Having a local business supplier on your doorstep reassures you that, if there is a problem, you can get it resolved more easily than if they were at the other end of the country or overseas.
 The cost of that supplier’s overheads may be considerably less than one of their competitors in another location, and this could also be reflected in their price.

 The locality factor also appeals to a renewed interest in buying from people we know and trust.
 Many businesses who are doing well achieve this because they are a familiar and valued face to their customers.
 They also make the user experience comfortable, personable and enjoyable.
 That’s not to say that locality is the be all and end all in purchasing decisions, but it certainly is gaining greater weight.